 Getting there: from Cape Town, head north on the N7, passing Porterville then Citrusdal.
 About 25km after Citrusdal you will find the turn-off to Algeria on the right.
 An alternative is to go to Ceres, and head north on the R303 up the Gydo Pass, passing through Prince Alfred Hamlet and Op die Berg.

 The Cederberg Wilderness Area is managed by CapeNature.
-The area is split into three Wilderness Areas, A, B and C: you buy a permit for an area which then allows you unrestricted movement within that area.
+It is split into three Wilderness Areas, A, B and C. You buy a permit for one of the three areas which then allows you unrestricted movement within that area.
 Included in this area is Matjiesrivier Nature Reserve which itself includes Stadsaal.
 The Cederberg vegetation is largely fynbos, but from Matjiesfontein south you will notice the change to succulent Karoo vegetation types.

 Where to stay

-- CapeNature manages a number of accommodation options: camping and cottages at or near Algeria
+- CapeNature manages several camping and cottage options at or near Algeria

 - Driehoek